-► The dialog for the definition of the Measuring unit conversion opens.
+▶ The dialog for the definition of the Measuring unit conversion opens.

+Property Description

-Property Description Measuring unit conversion Dialog for the allocation of conversion units to basic units.
+Measuring unit conversion Dialog for the allocation of conversion units to basic units.

 Base unit List of the created basic units.

 Switch to Drop-down list for the selection of the conversion unit.
-You can either select a conversion unit or the basic unit.
-Engineered conversion unit: In the Runtime the basic unit is converted to the conversion unit. <base unit=""/>: The basic unit is still active in the Runtime.
+The following options are available:

+No switching>

+<base unit=""/>

+• engineered conversion unit:

+The selected conversion unit is output in Runtime.

+Default: <no switching=""></no>